shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Your choice.
 Better choose wisely.”

-Astalir brought the book to between Don’s legs.
+Astalir brought the book between Don’s legs.
 If he can thread them through just right, he can take them without Don ever seeing…

 Don snapped his fingers, and the books appeared in front of him.
 “You seem to be interested in these two books in particular.”